cloudpilot-emu/cloudpilot-emu/README.md

 -   iOS: changing device orientation between portrait and landscape may mess up the layout of the app.
 This is an iOS bug that can be worked around by rotating the device by 180° in portrait and rotating back.
-    \_ Audio timing is not perfect and processed at the refresh rate of the emulator (usually the same as the screen refresh rate of the host device).
+-   Audio timing is not perfect and processed at the refresh rate of the emulator (usually the same as the screen refresh rate of the host device).
 Sound effects that rely on quickly modulating the audio signal may not be reproduced correctly.
 -   Savestates are not endian safe and can not be exchanged between big and little endian systems.
 As long as there are not big endian system that run Cloudpilot that issue is probably academical :)
+-   On rare ocassions installing a prc or pdb can catch PalmOS on the wrong foot and crashes the emulator.
+This is particularly true if a file is installed on a virtual Palm IIIc with PalmOS 3.5 while the launcher is active and the category menu is open.

 # Source code and relationship to POSE